 T he degree of self-esteem that we have is manifested in thoughts, attitudes and behaviors.
 High self-esteem fosters a positive attitude, satisfaction, the desire to fight and is a great buffer against adversity, serving as motivation and positively affecting our behavior.

-However, low self-esteem often increases stress and demotivation, makes us feel incapable of achieving our goals and can make us believe that we cannot be valued by other people.
+However, low self-esteem often increases stress and demotivation, makes us feel incapable of achieving our goals and can lead us to believe that we cannot be valued by other people.